ulab-uiuc/CS598-Topics-in-LLM-Agents/README.md

 #### Guidelines for the Co-pilot Reviewers

-Each group will be assigned **roughly two paper summaries** in different topics: one in the Co-pilot * Authors* role and the other in the *Reviewer* role.
-Although these two roles are different in in-class discussions, the summaries are nearly the same.
+Each group will be assigned **roughly 1 paper summaries** within 2 days after class presentation.

-Each summary should address the following questions in **2–3 pages** with sufficient detail:
+Each summary should address the following questions in **2-3 pages** with sufficient detail:
 1. **What is the problem being addressed**, and why is it important?
 2. **What is the state of related works** in this topic?
 3. **What solution is proposed**, and what is the key insight guiding the solution?